tjvantoll/articles/hackster/kid-tracker/article.md

 ![](dashboard-with-text.png)

-Plus, the device has continued to work as expected as we’ve tried it out on a handful of walks and bikes rides the last few days.

 ## Wrapping up

 Overall I’m pretty happy with how things turned out.
 I now have a small device I can attach to my kids bikes, and let them roam around knowing they have a button they can press if anything goes wrong.

-And as a bonus, I don’t have to worry about any subscription fees, as the Notecard comes with 500MB of cellular data included, which I’m never going to come close to using for this simple project.
+And as a bonus, I don’t have to worry about any subscription fees, as the Notecard comes with 500MB of cellular data included, which I’m never going to go through for this simple project.

 Long term I’d love to build a plastic enclosure for my hardware, both to add a bit of weather proofing, and to further ensure everything stays together as the device bounces on bumpy trails.